saddamakhtar88/DependencyRegistry/README.md

 ```

 **Note:**
 The registration API only registers a service.
 An instance of the service will be created lazily on resolution
+Re-registering a service will remove any global instance of that service (if already available)